PaulAndreRada/craneo/README.md

 ### Create a commands list for your response
 The `commands:` inside a response object must be supplied using regular expressions. </br>Craneo uses regular expressions to match any command supplied inside the command list with the received message.
-</br> By adding the regular expresion `/^(.*?(\Hello\b)[^$]*)$/i` inside our command list, we set up our bot to respond with our hello world function to any commands that include the string 'Hello'.
+</br> By adding the regular expresion `/^(.*?(\hello\b)[^$]*)$/i` inside our command list, we set up our bot to respond with our hello world function to any commands that include the string 'Hello'.

 ### Listen to messages
-In your main app folder you can require Craneo and your `response-list.js` file.
+In your main app folder require Craneo along with your `response-list.js` file.
 ```js
 var Craneo = require('craneo');
 var responseList = require('./response-list');
 ```
-Initiate your own instance of a Craneo with by passing it your responseList array inside of an object.
+Initiate your own instance of a Craneo by passing it your `responseList` array inside of an object with a property named responseList.
 ```js
 var bot = Craneo({ responseList: responseList });
 ```